-The main objectives of this survey were to map the distribution and migrations of herring, blue whiting and other pelagic fish and to assess their biomass.
-Furthermore to monitor the hydrographic and plankton conditions of the Norwegian Sea and adjacent waters and describe how feeding and migration of herring and other pelagic fish are influenced by this.
+The main objectives of this survey are to map the distribution and migrations of herring, blue whiting and other pelagic fish and to assess their biomass.
+Furthermore to monitor the hydrographical and plankton conditions of the Norwegian Sea and adjacent waters and describe how feeding and migration of herring and other pelagic fish are influenced by this.
 During the survey fishery was carried out regularly on acoustic registrations to verify the species detected and to give information about the size composition to be used in the biomass estimation.
 The survey is coordinated by the ICES Planning Group on North East Atlantic Pelagic Ecosystem Surveys.
+The survey is carried out as a joint EU survey with participation of UK, Ireland, Netherlands, Germany, Sweden and Denmark.